Creighton Miller: Coaching and legal career

-Miller was selected by the NFL's Brooklyn Tigers with the third pick in the 1944 NFL draft.
+Miller was selected by the NFL's Brooklyn Tigers in the first round with the third overall pick in the 1944 NFL draft.
 High blood pressure, however, forced him to discontinue athletic activities.
 He stayed at Notre Dame in 1944 to coach and study law.
 The following year, Miller took a job as an assistant coach for the Cleveland Browns, a team in the new All-America Football Conference coached by Paul Brown.
 By the time he was hired by Browns owner Arthur B. McBride, whose son attended Notre Dame, he was studying law at Yale University and was a backfield coach for the school's football team.
 Miller was the team's first hire, and joined the Browns on August 1, 1946.
 He returned to Yale Law School at the end of the year, after the Browns won the AAFC championship.

 Miller coached with the Browns for one year, drawing a $5,200 salary ($ in dollars) that helped pay for law school.
 After graduating, he became an attorney practicing in Cleveland and was the Browns' legal counsel until McBride sold the team in 1953.
 In 1954, Browns end Dante Lavelli and guard Abe Gibron approached Miller about forming a union to represent players in the NFL, to which the Browns had moved in 1950.
 NFL salaries had gone up in the late 1950s compared to the decade before, but owners' profits were rising at an even more rapid rate as the sport gained in popularity.
 Players complained about not receiving salaries for exhibition games or pre-season training camps to which more than 60 men often participated but only 36 came away with roster spots.
 Major League Baseball players already had a players' union, and Lavelli and Gibron thought the NFL should have a similar organization advocating for their interests.